 Chicha de jora is prepared in the fermentation process, which usually takes some days.
 It is one of the cheapest and most popular beverages.
 For less than 0,5 $ you can order 0.5 liter of that corn beer.

 It is alcoholic drink, but not as strong as for example European beer.
 It contains quite small amount of alcohol, approximately 1–3% abv.
 Chicha de jora is quite tasty and refreshing.
-But be careful, if you will drink too much, you can become drank.
+But be careful, if you will drink too much, you can become drunk.

 Additional properties of chicha de jora?